-At June 30, 2020 year-end, the Authority had \$117.9 million in debt instruments down from \$125.2 million in fiscal year 2019.
-This decrease was due to scheduled payments on debt and amortization of bond premiums.
+At June 30, 2021 year-end, the Authority had \$193.7 million in debt instruments up from \$117.9 million in fiscal year 2020.
+This increase was due to scheduled payments on debt and amortization of bond premiums and the issuance of the 2020A bond in October 2020 for \$84,555,000 to partially finance the expansion of the Dog River Reservoir and to pay for closing costs.
 In March 2020, the Authority refinanced the 2009 Bond series with the 2020 Bond Series.
-The Authority was in compliance with all bond and loan covenants during the fiscal years 2020 and 2019.
-After year end, the Authority issued the 2020A Bond Series for \$84,555,000 to partially finance the expansion of the Dog River Reservoir and to pay for closing costs.
-More detailed information about the Authority's debt liabilities is presented in Notes 4 and 15 of the Notes to the Financial Statements.
+The Authority was in compliance with all bond and loan covenants during the fiscal years 2021 and 2020.
+More detailed information about the Authority's debt liabilities is presented in Note 4 to the Financial Statements.